Big Sandy Elementary (2022)

 For students who have not made adequate progress after receiving Tier I instruction, a protected daily intervention time is provided.
 This Tier II instruction is explicit, systematic, and intensive.
 Students move in and out of this group as needed.
 A Tier III instructor provides additional daily intensive instruction to students who have not made adequate progress after receiving Tier I and Tier II instruction.

-Each grade level at Big Sandy Elementary meets weekly to evaluate data from student work samples along with data that is applicable ranging from summative, benchmark, DIBELS, and weekly common formative assessments.
+Each grade level at Big Sandy Elementary meets weekly to evaluate data from student work samples along with data that is applicable ranging from summative, benchmark, i-Ready, and weekly common formative assessments.
 Throughout the school year, data meetings, problem solving team meetings, and weekly grade level meetings are held to analyze data and determine which students need additional time and support for learning.
 Data collected from common formative assessments is used to make intervention plans for students who did not master a particular concept as well as for those who need enrichment.
 Intervention plans are made weekly.
 Once the intervention plans are made, teachers work with a small intervention group to provide support to students who did not master the standard.
+When students have attained a score of at least 80% consistently, they are considered proficient and attained mastery of the standard.
+Students can be moved out of the intervention group as standards are consistently mastered.

 BSE teachers also provide differentiated instruction with one teacher working with students who did not master a concept.
 Another teacher may work with students who had minor misconceptions about a concept, while another teacher on the grade level may work with the group who mastered the standard and needs enrichment.
 The enrichment group works with the standard, but on a deeper level.